UEA Policy and Guidance on Re-marking requests - 2023/24

 5.3 A copy of the completed Form, with the first mark, second mark and final agreed mark (see the method for reaching a final mark below), together with feedback from the second marker should then be forwarded to both the Module Organiser and the student.
 A copy will be retained in the student’s file.

-5.4 The outcome of the re-marking request will be recorded by the relevant LTS team.
+5.4 The outcome of the re-marking request will be recorded by the relevant LTS or PGR team.

 5.5 The re-marking process should normally be completed within 10 working days of a student completing a re-marking request Form after they have met with the original marker.